Real-Time Motion-Controllable Autoregressive Video Diffusion: Experiments

 \section{Experiments}

-\textbf{Implementation details.} We implement our base model with Wan2.1-1.3B-I2V \cite{wan2025wan}, using a 3-step diffusion process in a frame-wise manner, denosing one latent at a time.
+\textbf{Implementation details.} We implement our base model with Wan2.1-1.3B-I2V \citep{wan2025wan}, using a 3-step diffusion process in a frame-wise manner, denosing one latent at a time.
 To accommodate varying resolutions, we define a set of bucket sizes and resize each video to its nearest bucket.
 The KV cache is set to hold 7 frames; when updating the cache, the oldest frame is removed if the cache exceeds this size.
 All training is performed using the AdamW optimizer \citep{loshchilov2017decoupled} with a learning rate of $1 \times 10^{-5}$, on 8 NVIDIA H20 GPUs.
+We do not adopt LoRA fine-tuning, as it may introduce long-tail performance degradation~\citep{tian2024learning, tian2025meta, song2024lora}.
 For evaluation, we curate a new benchmark consisting of 206 video clips covering diverse motion trajectories and scene variations, specifically designed to assess motion controllability.

 \textbf{Metrics.} We adopt standard metrics such as Fréchet Inception Distance (FID) \citep{seitzer2020pytorchfid}, Fréchet Video Distance (FVD) \citep{unterthiner2018towards}, and Aesthetic Quality \citep{schuhmann2022laion_aesthetics} to quantitatively evaluate visual quality.
 To assess motion controllability, we employ two complementary measures: Motion Smoothness~\citep{huang2024vbench}, which captures the stability of motion across frames, and Motion Consistency, which evaluates the alignment between control trajectories and the resulting motion dynamics, computed using our proposed reward model.
 We report first-frame latency calculated on a single NVIDIA H20 GPU as an indicator of real-time performance.